java-cheatsheet/codechallenge/src/google/Level5/README.md

-There's something important to note about quasar quantum flux fields' configurations: when drawn on a star grid, configurations are considered equivalent by grouping rather than by order.
+There's something important to note about quasar quantum flux fields' configurations: when drawn on a star grid, configurations are considered equivalent by grouping, rather than by order.
 That is, for a given set of configurations, if you exchange the position of any two columns or any two rows some number of times, you'll find that all of those configurations are equivalent in that way -- in grouping, rather than order.

 Write a function solution(w, h, s) that takes
 3 integers and returns the number of unique,